jovanfrandika/gochita/README.md

 /headline-subscribe-all - To subscribe new headlines to a channel

 /headline-unsubscribe-all - To unsubscribe new headlines to a channel

+# Roadmap

+- Make use of discord slash subcommands
+- Notify new manga update

 ## Contributing
 ```